bidi-tex/arabxetex/README.md

 ## Maintenance
-Vafa Khalighi, who was maintaining xepersian with François Charette, handed maintenance of all of his packages to to this bidi-tex GitHub Group (which initially consisted of members of the LaTeX3 team).
+Vafa Khalighi, who was maintaining arabxetex with François Charette, handed maintenance of all of his packages to to this bidi-tex GitHub Group (which initially consisted of members of the LaTeX3 team).